 DIY Farmhouse Coffee Table Assembly

 This was a very simple build.
-Jesse simply attached the legs to the apron pieces using the corner plates from our previous table to create the bottom structure.
+We attached the legs to the apron pieces using the corner plates from our previous table to create the bottom structure.
 Then, using a Kreg Jig (If you don’t have one, get one!
-It changes the game when building furniture.), he drilled pocket holes in each of the tabletop boards to attach them to the apron.
+It changes the game when building furniture.), we drilled pocket holes in each of the tabletop boards to attach them to the apron.
 There are 2 pocket holes under each tabletop board at either end.
 Since the pocket holes are drilled from under the table, so there are no visible screws.
 Woo!
 This picture is from our nightstand DIY, but it’s a good illustration of what a pocket hole looks like:

 The 1×2 is attached to the center of the underside of the table for added support and stability.
 It’s attached using pocket holes at either end and 6 1 1/4 screws, one for each tabletop board.